BastilleBSD/bastille/ROADMAP.md

 Possible notification modules: pagerduty, slack, splunk, ELK, etc.

+Upon a discussion with Christer Edwards we are pushing this off until after the API and version 1.0 is released.
+The monitoring system will need to rely on and use the API for some of the process.

 Bastille API ~ 1.0.x-beta
 -----------------------------------
 I have thoughts about a lightweight API for Bastille that would accept (json?)